from training.npr.org: https://training.npr.org/sources/diego-groisman/

 Diego Groisman is a research scientist at Cybersecurity for Democracy, an independent, nonpartisan research organization at New York University’s Tandon School of Engineering.
 His team audits online platforms for misinformation and advocates for increased data transparency.

 Erica Bernal-Martinez is the CEO of NALEO (National Association of Latino Elected and Appointed Officials) Educational Fund, which works to encourage the participation of Latinos in the America political process and increase the effectiveness of Latino policymakers on issues such as immigration, voting rights and election reform.

 Ana Gonzalez-Barrera researches public opinion of Hispanic and immigrant populations in the U.S. at the Pew Research Center.
 She is an expert on U.S. immigration, particularly on Mexican immigration to the U.S. and border apprehensions and deportations.
-She also has extensive experience analyzing and surveying the Hispanic population in the U.S.

 Lisa García Bedolla is an education professor at the University of California, Berkeley.
 She is also the school’s vice provost for graduate studies and dean of the graduate division.
-She studies the causes and consequences of political inequalities in the United States.